 Specified disease insurance

-Medical advancements have greatly improved our ability to manage critical health events.
+Medical advancements have greatly improved our ability to manage serious health events.
 But the unexpected cost of those events—while keeping up with everyday expenses—can put a strain on your finances.

 While most major medical plans help with care and treatment expenses, other costs can add financial pressure to an already stressful situation.